emorgan00/EasyDatapacks/README.md

 def example:
     speak_n_times 10
 ```
-For readability purposes, it is recommended that you also tag you entity parameters with #e, like this:
+For readability purposes, it is recommended that you also tag you entity parameters with `#e`, like this:
 ```
 def greet_n_times player#e n#i:
     while n > 0: